LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 This extended to the size of a pothole - the lack of transparency about how its relative importance for repair is assessed led to disagreements between the council and the user.

 For Highways there is a good deal of confusion from users around not only how councils are organized but also who's responsible for what  aspect.
 Everyone had a different answer as to who they thought was the person responsible for either parking or potholes.
+This confusion leads to a lot of phone calls with users passed from person to contact centre in different organisations until they get through to the right person.

 ### Experience maps